MarketSquare/robotframework-browser/README.md

 Only Python 3.7 or newer is supported.

 1. Install node.js e.g. from https://nodejs.org/en/download/ (only < v15 supported; if unsure, use 14.15.0 LTS)
+2. Update pip `pip install -U pip` to ensure latest version is used
-2. Install robotframework-browser from the commandline: `pip install robotframework-browser`
+3. Install robotframework-browser from the commandline: `pip install robotframework-browser`
-3. Install the node dependencies: run `rfbrowser init` in your shell
+4. Install the node dependencies: run `rfbrowser init` in your shell
   - if `rfbrowser` is not found, try `python -m Browser.entry init`

 Or use the [docker images](https://github.com/MarketSquare/robotframework-browser/packages).
 Documented at [atest/docker/README.md](https://github.com/MarketSquare/robotframework-browser/blob/master/atest/docker/README.md).